jasp402/js-packtools/docs/en/api/v1/parseDate.md

 ?> Using a string and a format transform the string in date.

-!> Using a string and a format transform the string in date.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **_sDate** | `string` | `` | __ |